bbc/genie/docs/UPGRADE-NOTES.md

 # 3.7.0
 * Asset packs and screen config have been moved into a folder for each screen.
+* Screen config is no longer contained within a theme and sceneKey object.
 * Achievements enabled flag in game config has been removed.
 Disable achievements by providing no achievements.
 * There is no longer a file to specify extra configs to load, add these to an asset pack instead and load through the Phaser Cache.